 7. Mutism

-Selective mutism is a condition where someone is capable of speech, however, only speaks in certain situations.
+Selective mutism is a condition where someone is capable of speech, but only speaks in certain situations.

 An example is a child who only speaks at home, but not at school.

-It’s common in children who suffer from social anxiety or are extremely shy.
+It’s common in children with social anxiety or who are extremely shy.

 The American Speech Language Hearing Association estimates selective mutism occurs in approximately 0.5% of kids.